-This gift box is NOW available from our Fall 2022 harvest.
-Order now or visit our Shop page for more delicious ideas.
+This gift box is SOLD OUT from our Fall 2022 harvest.
+Visit our Shop page for our many other delicious ideas.

 Select your very favorite Asian Pear variety to be hand-packed in this fresh fruit gift box.

-This unique gift box is now available from our Fall harvest.
-Order NOW or visit our Shop page for other fresh gift box ideas.
+This unique gift box is SOLD OUT from our Fall harvest.
+Visit our Shop page for other great gift ideas.

 The History of the Asian Pear

 The Asian Pear, or pyrus pyrifolia, sometimes called the Japanese pear, originated in eastern Asia, symbolizing nobility and wealth.
 It is one of the world’s oldest cultivated fruits, developed thousands of years ago from rosehips.
 Asian Pears, in fact, are the granddaddies of all pears, and all modern pears are descendants of the Asian Pear.

 Since the fruit stores quite well, the Asian Pear traveled from Asia to Europe aboard ships during the Renaissance.
 Once it arrived in Europe, the pear was carefully cultivated.
 Over time, pear farmers developed the fruit further through cross-pollination and grafting, creating different variations.
 Eventually, the traditional bosc pear shape started appearing in markets.

 The bosc pear has a swollen, upside-down teardrop shape that most people expect to see these days.
 An Asian Pear is not only rounder than the European teardop varieties to which we are accustomed, it is also much older and boasts a deeper, sweeter flavor profile.